alexdanilowicz/wordfinder/README.md

 ## Dependencies

 You must have [ripgrep](https://github.com/BurntSushi/ripgrep) and python installed.
-The script works on both python2 and 3, and does not require any other dependencies.
+The script works on both python2 and 3, and does not require any other dependencies other than ripgrep.

-Ripgrep was chosen because of its speed.
+Ripgrep was chosen because of its blazing fast speed.
 To install ripgrep:

 ```
 brew install ripgrep
 ```

 #### Troubleshooting ripgrep

-Note: recursively searching your current working directory is the default mode of operation for ripgrep.
+Note: recursively searching your current working directory is the default mode of operation for ripgrep, and in turn, wordfinder.py.

-If you see an error message from ripgrep saying that it didn't search any files, then re-run ripgrep with the --debug flag.
-One likely cause of this is that you have a * rule in a $HOME/.gitignore file.
+It's unlikely, but if you were expecting to find occurrences but did not, it's possible ripgrep didn't search any files because you have a * rule in a $HOME/.gitignore file. (ripgrep ignores .gitignore files by default.)
+You can fix this by adding the `--debug` flag to the ripgrep command sequence itself.

 #### Ripgrep References